akzain/akzain/README.md

 - 👀 I’m interested in coding and opensource projects
 - 🌱 I’m currently learning django, react
 - 💞️ I’m looking to collaborate on any useful project
-- 📫 To contact email on zainkamaal66885@gmail.com
+- 📫 To contact email me on zainkamaal66885@gmail.com

 <!---
 akzain/akzain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.